DonovanDeSmedt/trac-ex-full/README.md

 ## Git hooks

 The [Husky](https://github.com/typicode/husky) library is used to run `npm test` before each `git push`.
 If the tests fail, `git push` will abort without pushing anything.
 You can skip the tests and force push by passing the `--no-verify` option.

+## Environment Variables

+You can define environment variables in the `config` folder.
+When adding a new variable, be sure to add it to each environment.
+Each environment variable should also be added to `package.json > eslintConfig > globals`.
+If you fail to do this, you will not be able to create a production or test build since ESLint will fail.
+Each variable is injected by Webpack and therefor available anywhere in your code.